Teddy Bear, Baby Doll and Fox Face are several nicknames often used by Pom lovers when describing specific faces of Pomeranians.

-The standard for Pomeranians contains two phrases: “foxy in outline” and “fox-like expression”.
-This isn’t saying that Pomeranians MUST have a face that resembles a fox.
+Formally, the answer is NO. The standard for Pomeranians contains two phrases: “foxy in outline” and “fox-like expression”.
+This isn’t saying that Pomeranians MUST have a face or a head which resembles a fox.
 This mention of “foxy in outline” and “fox-like” expression has caused much confusion; with some not realising this reference doesn’t mean a long nosed, old fashioned type Pomeranian.

-The head pictured left; is an incorrect Pomeranian head and is more typical of the German Spitz dog.
+The Pomeranian head pictured left; is an incorrect Pomeranian face and is more typical of the German Spitz dog.
 This dog unfortunately doesn’t have enough head coat, he has large ears, this dog lacks a correct stop and he has a long nose.
+This type of Pomeranian could be described as “Fox Faced “.

 As a standard guideline, the tip of the nose to the stop and from the stop to the back of the head will measure 1:2 in the majority of Pomeranians.